The Brandenburgers in Bohemia: Synopsis

 Time: the 13th century, during the occupation of Bohemia by forces of the Margraviate of Brandenburg.

-Upon the death of King Ottokar II in the 1278 Battle on the Marchfeld, his widow Kunigunda had called in the Brandenburgian troops to lend aid against the army of victorious Rudolf of Habsburg.
+Upon the death of King Ottokar II in 1278 Battle on the Marchfeld, his widow Kunigunda had called in the Brandenburgian troops to lend aid against the army of victorious Rudolf of Habsburg.
 Rudolf retired to Austria, nevertheless the Brandenburgers soon acted like occupants: they arrested Kunigunda and her seven-year-old son Wenceslaus at Bezděz Castle and agreed with Rudolf that they would retain the Bohemian rule for the next five years.

 The Prague people led by mayor Volfram Olbramovič suffer from the Brandenburg occupation.
-The citizen Junoš reports on plundering and looting Brandenburgian troops.
+The citizen Junoš reports on plundering and looting by Brandenburgian troops.
 Ludiše, the mayor's daughter, rejects the approaches made by the German townsman Jan Tausendmark, who thereupon joins the occupants.
 The serf Jíra is designated the leader of a rebel movement.
-He openly charges Tausendmark with the kidnapping of the three daughters of the mayor, Ludiše, Vlčenka and Děčana.
+He openly charges Tausendmark with the kidnapping of the mayor's three daughters, Ludiše, Vlčenka and Děčana.
 To avoid clashes of arms, Olbramovič has Jíra arrested.
 The mayor's daughters are kept by Brandenburg troops, and Olbramovič asks Tausendmark to arrange for their liberation.
 However, the Brandenburg captain Varnemann demands a high ransom.
 Meanwhile, Jíra is put on trial and condemned to death.
 However, it is Junoš, in love with Ludiše, who manages to save Jíra.
 Tausendmark, who intends to abduct Ludiše, fails to reach an agreement with Varnemann.
 He and the Brandenburgers are driven out of Prague, and the city is liberated.

 Political background

 While taking place in a distant historical time, the opera presents heroic Czechs struggling to shake off the oppressive rule of German-speaking occupiers – a theme obviously attractive to a Nationalist Czech audience.
 However, the opera's villains are not the Habsburg Austrians who actually ruled Bohemia at the time when the opera was written and performed.
-Rather, they are from Brandenburg – the lineal ancestor of Prussia, Austria's main rival; in January 1866, when the opera was presented, tensions between Austria and Prussia were at their peak, and a few months later would culminate in the Austro-Prussian War.
+Rather, they are from Brandenburg – the lineal ancestor of Prussia, Austria's main rival; In January 1866, when the opera was presented, tensions between Austria and Prussia were at their peak, and a few months later would culminate in the Austro-Prussian War.
 Thus, Austrian censors had no strong reason to object to an opera presenting Brandenburgers as villains.